What Is Mental Strength?

 - Mental strength means knowing when you need to be tough with yourself, leave your comfort zone, and not give in to laziness and procrastination.

 - Mental strength means acknowledging and being aware of your strengths and weaknesses, skills and lack of skills.
-It also means not being afraid or shy of seeking knowledge, information and help when you need them.
+It also means not afraid or shy to seek knowledge, information and help when you need them.

 If you feel that you lack mental strength, you can learn how to strengthen and improve it.
-This article can help you make the first steps in the process of building your mental strength.
+You can develop mental toughness and strength.
+This article can help you make the first steps in the process of building mental strength.